 The methods and techniques that our volunteers and interns actively learn in this team, under the leadership and supervision of our invertebrate research coordinator, include dung-baited pit-fall traps for dung-beetles, fruit-baited Van Someren-Rydon traps for butterflies, transect-based sweep netting for butterflies, intensive searches of 10x10 m forest plots and fixed period random searches for spiders, intensive counts of individuals in social spider colonies, as well as plot-based habitat and vegetation assessments.
-Data analysis and visualisation programs that we use and teach, include R, SPSS, Estimates, and QGIS.
+Data analysis and visualisation programs that we use include R, SPSS, Estimates, and QGIS.
 Click here for more details about this program.

 Schematic diagram of live pit-fall trap set-up for dung beetle sampling in Amazonian Peru.
 Roof for rain not shown.

 A typical Van Someren-Rydon fruit-baited trap for sampling butterflies.
 Photo: Matias Peres